carolinedunc/carolinedunc/README.md

 # About Me:
 - Currently a freshman in computer science
-- plan on pursuing a business minor
+- Plan on pursuing a business minor

 # Experience:
 [Python]